ibexa/documentation-developer/docs/guide/url_management.md

 ### Configuring URL wildcards with the Public API

-You create URL wildcards with the Public API by using the `URLWildcardService` service:
+You can create URL wildcards with the Public API by using the `URLWildcardService` service:

 ``` php
 $source = 'pictures/*/*';